webspinner/lookout.github.com/_posts/2012-11-09-the-art-of-teaching-a-technical-topic.md

 ### 6. Be prepared to fail
 This is a no brainer and kind of related to any type of presentation that involves demoing something.
 To put it simply: Expect everything to fail!
-That includes: Internet connexion will go down during the event, your favorite IDE will crash, your project won't compile for some odd reasons etc. When preparing your presentations you have to prepare at least 1 backup plan for each failure scenario.
+That includes: Internet connection will go down during the event, your favorite IDE will crash, your project won't compile for some odd reasons etc. When preparing your presentations you have to prepare at least 1 backup plan for each failure scenario.
 Internet will go down?
 Then download everything that you need so that you can use it offline (example: save the result of